 Is the salt dangerous to your eyes?

-No, but it can be a little uncomfortable.
-Before entering the float cabin, dry your face, push your hair back and keep your hands away from your eyes during your session.
+No. It can be a little uncomfortable.
+Before entering the float pool, dry your face, push your hair back and keep your hands away from your eyes during your session.

-People whom are epileptic or with special conditions should consult their physician prior to scheduling a float.
+People who are epileptic or with special conditions should consult their physician prior to scheduling a float.

 Do you offer ADA accessibility?

 Yes.
 We offer a shower and bathroom that are ADA accessible.
 Some assistance will be required to enter the float cabin.
 Please contact us for additional information.

 Yes.
 Pregnant women probably get more relief from floating than most people.
 The extra weight carried during pregnancy can be very stressful due to the forces of gravity.
 Floating eliminates the negative effects of gravity, which causes inflammation, joint pain, and stress on the organs as well as the unborn baby.
 We recommend that pregnant women consult their physician prior to floating, specifically during the first trimester.